radicle-dev/old.radicle.xyz/content/docs/rad-cli-reference.rst

                       <state2> ...'.
-                      If the option '--fancy' is appended, the list is opened via fzf (note that fzf has to be installed). new          - Create a new issue in $EDITOR show         - Show an issue
+                      If the option '--fancy' is appended, the list is opened via fzf (note that fzf has to be installed).
+                      Unread issues are marked with a * before the timestamp. new          - Create a new issue in $EDITOR show         - Show an issue
        comment      - Add a comment to an issue